-More than 60 privately funded scholarships are offered through the SCC Foundation, Inc. These scholarships must be applied for independently of financial aid.
-A list of scholarships and application guidelines may be viewed online at www.sccnc.edu or found listed in the College Catalog.
+More than 80 privately funded scholarships are offered through the SCC Foundation, Inc. These scholarships must be applied for independently of financial aid.
+A list of scholarships and application guidelines may be viewed online at Scholarships.

 SATISFACTORY ACADEMIC PROGRESS REQUIREMENTS FOR FINANCIAL AID RECIPIENTS